 The Minor in Leadership Program (MLP) at Oklahoma State University is a new academic and co-curricular 18 credit hour academic program designed to challenge undergraduate students in developing and building a culture of effective ethical leadership in meeting the challenges of promoting and achieving the common good.
 By confronting the most pressing issues faced by the world today including education, physical and psychological health, as well as safe and productive communities, this program will implement approaches that transcend traditional academic disciplines.
 Developing an array of solutions to these critical problems requires the service of individuals knowledgeable about ethics and leadership from a variety of disciplines.
-The MLP is a cooperative effort between the academic colleges and the Division of courses and practical field experiences that address the complex nature of a global society by teaching and practicing ethics, critical thinking, and mutually
+The MLP is a cooperative effort between the academic colleges and the Division of Student Affairs at Oklahoma State University consisting of an integrative set of courses and practical field experiences that address the complex nature of a global society by teaching and practicing ethics, critical thinking, and mutually respectful interaction among culturally and religiously diverse participants.